If you want to grow the traffic to your business, if you want to grow your business, you need to be constantly growing your email marketing list.

 Two great tools you can use if you want to do a giveaway to grow your audience:

 - Rafflecopter: starting at $13 per month, it allows you to easily create contests and giveaways you can host on your own website and even on social media platforms like Facebook.
-Another great feature of Raflecopter is the viral component where the participants can try to get a better chance at winning for inviting their friends.
+Another great feature of Raflecopter is the viral component where the participants can try to get a better chance at winning by inviting their friends.

-- PromoSimple: Starting at almost the same price level as Rafflecopter, Promosimple offer almost the same promise, but it also has a direct link to the most popular Email Service Providers like MailChimp and Constant Contact.
+- PromoSimple: Starting at almost the same price level as Rafflecopter, Promosimple offers almost the same promise, but it also has a direct link to the most popular Email Service Providers like MailChimp and Constant Contact.

 #5 Content upgrades